KS-bit/Jobs-Analysis-Project/README.md

 Limit 10;
 ```
 ![Skills For Top Paying Jobs](/Results/Top%20paying%20Skills.png)

-*Here is the Visulization for the result of above query
+* Here is the Visulization for the result of above query

 ### b.
 Programming Skills Requried for Top paying Data Analyst Jobs

-Here by using Group BY we have Analyszed Top Programming skills required
+Here by using Group BY we have analyzed Top Programming skills required

 [SQL_Query_for_This](/sql_project_files/Skills_for_top_paying_jobs/skills_top_paying(Specific%20Type%20of%20skills).pgsql)

-We can Analyze Different Type of Skills just by doing Some Minor Changes in this query
+* We can Analyze Different Type of Skills just by doing Some Minor Changes in this query

 ![Programming Skills For Top Paying Jobs](/Results/Top%20Paying%20Programming%20Skills.png)

-*Here is the Visulization for the result of above query
+* Here is the Visulization for the result of above query

 ## 3. Most Demanded Skills

 This query helped identify the skills most frequently requested in job postings, directing focus to areas with high demand.

 ```sql